BIMIB-DISCo/J-Space.jl/README.md

 #### if `type_isa = 1`
 - `neut_mut_rate`.
 Rate of mutation per site and per unit of time
 #### if `type_isa = 0`
 - `approx_snv_indel`.
-Integer number, if 0 SNV and INDEL are computed togheter, if 1 SNV and INDEL are computed separately
+Integer number, if 0 SNV and INDEL are computed togheter, if 1 SNV and INDEL are computed separately.
+The first choice is very slow, and we recommend the use only for small and short trees.
 - `sub_model`.
 A string, variable that select the subistituion model, possible value [ "JC69","F81","K80", "HKY","TrN93ef","TrN","K81","K81uf"].
 - `indel_size`.
 Integer number, maximum size of indel .
 - `Lavelette_par`.
 Real number, the parameter of  the Lavelette distribution for the size of indels
 - `indel_rate`.
 Rate of indel per site and per unit of time.
-To esclude indel in the simulatio put this parameter to 0.0 .
+To esclude indel in the simulation put this parameter to 0.0 .
 - `params`.
 Rates of the substitution models  in units of time of the simulation.
 Below, some examples: if `sub_model= "JC69" `-> `params = [{"alpha" = 0.5}]`.
  if `sub_model= "F81" ` -> `params = [{"alpha" = 0.5}]`.